yiyunyc2/yiyunyc2.github.io/index.md

 Workflow: taxonomy alignments for diff taxonomies over the years → get occurence data from Weakley herbarium → model what it ‘could have been’ in 1933, 1968, 2003 with different taxonomies

+6. Research on the possibility of aligning different flora

 ## Week 2 (May 28 - Jun 1)
 1. Set up private github repo on iDaks for datasets sharing
 2. Check in the Orchid datasets